 Enter you AWS IAM Identity Center credentials.

 If everything is configured correctly, you should get a SAML activation succeeded message.
-From this point forward, users need to click SSO to log in to the Redis Cloud admin console.
+From this point forward, users need to click SSO to log in to the Redis Cloud console.

 A message displays, stating that your local user is now converted to a SAML user.
 Select Confirm.